Marriage in Myanmar: Rakhine traditions

+Chin traditions

+The Chin people have a wide-ranging number of wedding traditions.
+The engagement is initiated by the groom's parents, who gift a bottle of alcohol to the bride's family in a rite called zuthawl pia.
+After negotiating the wedding details, a mopina ceremony is held to take the bride from her family home.
+The families haggle and exchange cash, and the bride's family equips their daughter with a basket, blanket, mattock, axe, and bottle (or in modern times, money and jewels).
+The introduction of Christianity has displaced some traditional Chin rites.

+Among the Asho Chin, shamans called pasung saya officiate and organize traditional wedding ceremonies.
+In a significant wedding rite, a pig is slaughtered at dawn and its liver is extracted for examination.
+The pasung saya examines the liver to read the couple's future as a married couple.

 The married state

 After marriage, a couple may live with their in-laws for a short time or for a lifetime.
 Household chores are carried out by women.

 Husbands are traditionally “rice winners”; however, wives manage the family income.
 Sometimes wives supplement their husband's income by running a house-store, dress-making or selling something.
 When a Burmese woman marries, she does not need to transfer her property to her husband.

 Divorce and death

 According to the United Nations Population Fund, divorce rates in Myanmar are low: 3 per cent of women and 2 per cent of men are divorced or separated.
 If a married woman divorces, she can keep what she has brought to the marriage.
 When a husband dies, everything he owns goes to his wife.
 Only after she dies does the property go to the children.